joelermantraut/automation_scripts/README.md

  - Encription of strings, less common but sometimes needed.
  - Use of JSON files, with some exceptions included.
  - Mouse and keyboard control and monitoring.
- - Os functions, like move, copy, rename, etc. and some less common but useful utilities.
+ - OS functions, like get OS info or screen info.
  - Read of PDF files.
  - Simplify use of regular expressions functions, without need to decide if use match, search of findall.
  - Web parsing to get information of web pages.
  - Web navigation with chrome driver.
+ - Multiprocessing management.

  The idea is to include this files like python modules and to use them without needing to pay attention to exceptions or